 Today, we expect pregnancy rates to range between 50% per embryo transfer of a single embryo to 65+% per transfer of a single embryo

-Dr. Michael DiMattina, Medical Director, Dominion Fertility, Arlington, Virginia
+Dr. Michael DiMattina, Reproductive Physician, Dominion Fertility, Arlington, Virginia